apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 From this table we see that it scales linearly.
 Even more important, we notice that with 12 nodes we still use only around 1% of the number of IOPS a single namenode can handle.
-If we extrapolate this to a 100%, we can handle a cluster size of almost 1200 nodes.
+If we extrapolate this to a 100%, we can handle a cluster size of almost 1200 nodes (1118 clients being just below 10Mio IOPS at the namenode).
 The extrapolated numbers would look like this:
 </p>
 </div>